jrpotter/notebook/notes/set/relations.md

 %%ANKI
 Basic
 What is a preorder on $A$?
-Back: A binary relation reflexive on $A$ and transitive.
+Back: A binary relation on $A$ that is reflexive on $A$ and transitive.
 Reference: “Preorder,” in _Wikipedia_, July 21, 2024, [https://en.wikipedia.org/w/index.php?title=Preorder](https://en.wikipedia.org/w/index.php?title=Preorder&oldid=1235839474).
 <!--ID: 1723814834775-->
 END%%